-Cruising does not fall under the usual remit of Head for Points – there are specialist blogs and forums such as CruiseCritic or Duckling Cruises dedicated to the subject if you are interested.
+Cruising does not fall under the usual remit of Head for Points – there are specialist sites and forums such as CruiseCritic dedicated to the subject if you are interested.

 However, Head for Points readers are obviously interested in travel and in getting a good deal, so I was interested when reader Tim contacted me to tell me about the ‘repositioning cruises’ he regularly enjoys.